-This initial visit is included as part of the ILM.
-By paying for the ILM upfront as a ‘comprehensive screening exam’ and submitting for reimbursement, you can re-coop much of the expense of joining the ILM.
-This is the best both worlds- cost savings and better care.
+By paying for the Integrative Life Membership upfront for the year at your establish care or annual exam (Comprehensive Physical Exam) and submitting for reimbursement, you can recover much of the expense of joining.
+This is the best both worlds: cost savings and better care.
 We will provide all of the documentation for you.

 Are some insurance plans a better fit?